vlgalib/ethaidef/README.md

 ## 🏆 Hackathon

-This project was developed for [Hackathon Name] focusing on AI and DeFi innovation.
+This project was developed for EthGlobal focusing on AI and DeFi innovation.

 ## 📞 Contact